SovereignCloudStack/status-page-deployment/docs/configuration.md

 ## API server

 Configure the allowed origins via `api/api.env` to include the domain from the web frontend.
-CORS origins need to include the protocal, too.
+CORS origins need to include the protocol, too.
 Example: `https://frontend.<your-domain>`.

 ## Database